 Stella Maris College, a Catholic minority institution of higher education for women is an autonomous institution affiliated to the University of Madras and is partly residential.
-It is managed by the Society of the Franciscan Missionaries of Mary, a Catholic religious congregation founded by Blessed Mary of the Passion (Hélène de Chappotin) in Ootacamund, Tamil Nadu, in 1877.
+It is managed by the Society of the Franciscan Missionaries of Mary, a Catholic religious congregation founded in 1877 by Hélène de Chappotin, today revered as Blessed Mary of the Passion.
 Guided by her charism, the initiatives of the College arise from a sound philosophy of life based on faith in God and the contemporary reality of a pluralistic Indian society that is challenged by global ideologies and cultures.

-The College was founded on 15 August 1947 in a small one-storeyed building with 32 students in Santhome, Mylapore, Chennai.
-In 1960, it moved to its present campus "The Cloisters" on Cathedral Road in the heart of the city.
-Today, the College has an enrolment of more than 6000 students from diverse backgrounds, communities and nations.
+The College was founded on 15 August 1947 in a small one-storeyed building with 32 students in Santhome, in the city of Chennai.
+In 1960, it moved to its present campus "The Cloisters" on Cathedral Road.
+Today, the College has an enrollment of more than 6000 students from diverse backgrounds, communities and nations.